SamKurb/BFS_visualiser/README.md

 The pathfinding works as follows:
 First, use BFS to "mentally" locate a path to the closest target (i.e marker) tile, keeping track of which tiles lead to which (parent tiles of each tile). \
 When the target tile is reached, trace the path back to the starting tile (by following the parent tiles of each tile).
-This path will be in reverse, as it is going backwards from the target to the start, so it must be reversed.  \
+This path will be in reverse, as it is going backwards from the target to the start, so it must be reversed to get the correct path.  \
 The traced path is held in queue, which acts as a move buffer for the robot, as it can deduce which direction to turn to and go forward based on a tile's location relative to itself.
 As such, it can follow the path of tiles held in the buffer until it reaches the target tile.